 Financial Aid recipients must complete an educational program within a time frame no longer than 150% of the published length of the educational program.
 Students for whom it is no longer mathematically possible to complete their educational programs within 150% of the published length will no longer be eligible for federal financial aid.
-In addition, any student who does not complete their educational programs within 150% of the published length, will no longer be eligible to receive federal financial aid.
+In addition, any student who does not complete their educational programs within 150% of the published length will no longer be eligible to 50% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of the published length will no longer be eligible to 70% of 70% of

-For example, a student pursuing a bachelor's degree requiring 120 credit hours may attempt up to 180 hours before financial aid eligibility is suspended (120 x 150% = 180).
+For example, a student pursuing a bachelor's degree requiring 120 credit hours may attempt up to 180 hours before financial aid eligibility is suspended ($120 \times 150\% = 180$).
 If it is no longer mathematically possible for the student to complete the 120-hour program within 180 attempted hours due to failed/incomplete/withdrawn courses, the student's financial eligibility will be suspended at that point.

 All attempted course credits that apply to a student's program count toward this Maximum Timeframe limit.
-This includes courses designated as incomplete, withdrawn, repeated, failed, pass/fail, transferred and/or remedial/enrichment/EAP.
+This includes courses designated as incomplete, withdrawn, repeated, failed, pass/fail, transferred, and/or remedial/enrichment/EAP.
 It also includes courses taken while attending an institution part-time and courses for which a student did not receive financial aid.